star2000/launcher/README.md

 - Run `npm i` to install all packages.
 See the next section to get `uv` set up.
 - Run `npm run start` to start the launcher in dev mode.
-- Run `npm app:dist` to build it for your system.
 - Run `npm run lint` to run code quality checks.

+### Build

+Building the launcher is very simple:

+- `npm i`: install dependencies
+- `npm run app:dist`: build for your system's platform

+As described in the next section, you do need to manually download the `uv` binary to get a functioning build.

 ### Getting `uv` for local dev

-The GitHub CI build workflow downloads `uv` during the build step, but you'll need to download it manually to run the launcher in dev mode.
+The GitHub build workflow downloads `uv` during the build step, but you do need to download it manually to build locally or run the launcher in dev mode locally.

 - Check `.github/workflows/build.yml` for the version of `uv` used in the build.
 - Download that version from [`uv`'s releases page on GH](https://github.com/astral-sh/uv/releases).